Best motherboard for gaming 2023

-This includes, but not limited to things like:
+This includes, but is not limited to things like:

 There are two types of PCI slots: PCI and PCI Express (PCIe).
 The PCIe slot is a larger, faster version of the PCI slot.

-Basic expansion cards such as a wifi adapter only require the much smaller PCI slot, while larger, more powerful cards such as your graphics card, require the larger and more powerful PCIe slot.
+Basic expansion cards such as a wifi adapter only require a much smaller PCI slot, while larger, more powerful cards such as your graphics card, require a larger and more powerful PCIe slot.

 The other thing to look for is plenty of spacing.
 If you’re planning on running multiple GPUs that are large, you may need PCIe slots that are further apart to allow for adequate space.

 The last thing you need to make sure of is that you have enough fan headers for everything you plan on running.